brianstokesUT/Hybrid-Jay/Bioinformatics/Create_candidate_MT.md

+(i think this creates a single fasta and fills in gaps with the steller's jay)
+#Then we create a single C. cristata mitochondrial fasta file which all gaps not represented by the raw sequence files being filled in by the Steller's Jay refernce
-(i think this creates a single fasta and fills in gaps with the steller's jay) bcftools mpileup -Ou -f raw_sequences/c_stelleri_mt.fasta prep_mt/sort.c_cristata_mt.bam | bcftools call -Ou -mv | bcftools norm -f raw_sequences/c_cristata_mt.fasta -Oz -o prep_mt/c_cristata_mt.vcf.gz
+bcftools mpileup -Ou -f raw_sequences/c_stelleri_mt.fasta prep_mt/sort.c_cristata_mt.bam | bcftools call -Ou -mv | bcftools norm -f raw_sequences/c_cristata_mt.fasta -Oz -o prep_mt/c_cristata_mt.vcf.gz

 ```